spress/spress.yosymfony.com/src/content/docs/taxonomies.md

 ```
 {% endverbatim %}

+Attributes:

 * `taxonomy_attribute`: the name of the attribute that contains the list of terms or taxons. `categories` is the default value.
 * `permalink`: permalink style for each page of a term. `/:name` is the default value.

-`pagination_permalink` attribute lets you configure the permalink sytle for the multiple pages of a term. `/page:num` is the default value.
+The `pagination_permalink` attribute lets you configure the permalink sytle for the multiple pages of a term. `/page:num` is the default value.